2001-Sat Jun 24 16:55:51 EDT 2017

 Whether chasing prey or dust bunnies, all cats love the game of pursuit.
 Cats never lose their keen fascination with movement, light and shadows, and the element of surprise.
 Don’t forget to play with your cat just because he seems to have outgrown the playful kitten stage.
 Active play prevents boredom and helps control destructive behavior.

 Your cat’s body is fully developed now.
 Mature cat eyes see far better than human eyes, especially in the dark, and cats also hear better than we do.
-If your cat has been spayed or neutered, many aggressive tendencies should have quieted by the time he or she reaches the 1-year mark.
+Hopefully, your cat has already been spayed or neutered, which prevents unwanted pregnancy and offers other health benefits.
 A good way to bond with your cat, now that he is calmer and has settled down, is to brush him.
 Most cats love to be stroked, and regular brushing removes loose hair and reduces the likelihood of hairballs.
 Longhaired cats may require a wide-toothed comb to remove mats and tangles.

 Three behaviors you might notice now are hissing, hiding and kneading.
 Cats hiss and spit to communicate their dislike for a potential competitor or enemy, human or animal.
 Your cat hisses or spits hoping to avoid, not incite, a fight.
 He will resume his normal posture and behavior when the threat disappears.